-November 22, 2010 upgrade by Moody's Investors Service to Aaa January 5, 2012 upgrade by Standard & Poor's to AAA January 7, 2013 upgrade by Fitch Ratings to AAA January 5, 2016 downgrade by Standard & Poor's to AA+ February 29, 2016 downgrade by Moody's Investors Service to Aa1 June 14, 2016 downgrade by Fitch Ratings to AA+ July 25, 2016 downgrade by Moody's Investor Service to Aa2 July 13, 2017 downgrade by Moody's Investor Service to Aa3 July 18, 2017 downgrade by Standard & Poor's to AA November 1, 2017 downgrade by Fitch Ratings to AA
+2015 AAA, AAA, Aaa ratings since 2013 or earlier with Stable Outlook January 5, 2016 downgrade by Standard & Poor's to AA+ Negative Outlook February 29, 2016 downgrade by Moody's Investors Service to Aa1 Negative Outlook June 14, 2016 downgrade by Fitch Ratings to AA+ Negative Outlook July 25, 2016 downgrade by Moody's Investor Service to Aa2 Negative Outlook July 13, 2017 downgrade by Moody's Investor Service to Aa3 Negative Outlook July 18, 2017 downgrade by Standard & Poor's to AA Negative Outlook November 1, 2017 downgrade by Fitch Ratings to AA Negative Outlook November 2, 2017 outlook adjustment by Fitch upgraded to Stable Outlook December 1, 2017 outlook adjustment by Moody's upgraded to Stable Outlook June 8, 2018 outlook adjustment by Standard & Poor's to Stable Outlook

-A positive development in the State's credit rating slide has been the adjustment of the outlook of the State from negative to stable by Fitch Ratings on November 2, 2017 and Moody's Investor's Service on December 1, 2017.
-This adjustment reflects the financial options that the State has available to it in addressing the challenge of a recurring UGF budget deficit, and the incremental change that has occurred over the last three years to address the State's fiscal situation.
-While Standard & Poor's continues to maintain a negative outlook, there is a probability that the outlook will be adjusted to stable if the budgeting practices of the last several years are carried forward into fiscal year 2019, in particular if historically restricted by custom revenue is used for unrestricted budget purposes.
+The State's credit rating stabilized in fiscal year 2018 with the adjustment of the outlook of the State from negative to stable by all three rating agencies.
+These adjustments reflect recognition of the financial options that the State has available to it in addressing the challenge of the reported recurring UGF budget deficit, incremental change that has occurred over the last three years to address the State's fiscal situation, and the State's use of Permanent Fund earnings as UGF in the fiscal year 2019 budget as a result of SB 26.

 A carefully considered debt management plan is a useful tool to policy leaders and government professionals when determining appropriate levels of debt while balancing meeting the need of funding the State's capital program and maintaining credit rating.
-However, the current slide in the State's credit rating has been entirely based on the State's diminished revenue generation due to depressed oil price and inability of the State to adopt a solution to the resulting unrestricted general fund structural deficit.
+However, the current erosion of the quality of the State's credit rating has been entirely based on the State's diminished UGF revenue generation caused by low oil price and the difficulty of determining how and when to change to resolve the UGF structural deficit.
+Options considered for change have included diminishing state UGF spending, implementing a broad based tax, implementing or increasing other taxes, and using some portion of the Permanent Fund investment earnings.
+As of fiscal year 2019 the options that have been exercised are reducing state UGF spending, diminishing the Permanent Fund Dividend distribution and reclassifying a portion of Permanent Fund earnings as UGF revenue.

-The State of Alaska has experienced a steep decline in unrestricted revenue due to the sharp drop in the price of oil from over \$100 per barrel in August 2014 to below \$30 per barrel in December 2014 followed by relative stabilization of the price from 2015 through 2017 with a price in the \$40-\$50 per barrel range.
-The current forecast for fiscal year 2018 is \$56 per barrel, the January 2, 2018 fiscal year to date average price is \$58.02, and the January 2, 2018 price was \$66.50.
-The State's UGF classification of revenue has declined from \$5,390 million in FY 2014 to \$2,256 million in FY 2015, \$1,533 million in FY 2016, and \$1,351 million in FY 2017.
-With increases in price and production the FY 2018 UGF revenue is forecast to increase to \$2,082 million.
-Despite the increase in revenue the State will still be forced in FY 2019 to either significantly further reduce services the State provides, to use revenues which, while available for appropriation, have historically been saved or spent on non-government related function, or both.
-Other alternatives that would require additional Legislation as well as potential lags in revenue generation would include enacting a broad based tax or other targeted taxes.
+The State of Alaska experienced a steep decline in unrestricted revenue due to the sharp drop in the price of oil from over \$100 per barrel in August 2014 to below \$30 per barrel in December 2014.
+From 2015 through 2017 oil price stabilized in the \$40-\$50 per barrel range, and in fiscal year 2018 increased to an average price of \$63.61.
+The current forecast for fiscal year 2019 is \$67.96 per barrel, the December 28, 2018 fiscal year to date average price was \$72.25, and the December 28, 2018 spot price was \$54.19.
+The State's historical UGF classification of revenue declined from \$5,390 million in FY 2014 to \$2,256 million in FY 2015, \$1,533 million in FY 2016, \$1,355 million in FY 2017, and \$2,424.1 million in FY 2018.
+With continued increases in price and production combined with reclassified revenue from the Permanent Fund, the FY 2019 UGF revenue is forecast to increase to \$5,495.0 million.
+Despite the increase in revenue, the State is still considering significant reductions in expenditures of the State to allow for a return to a larger "statutory formula" determined permanent fund dividend distribution and achieve a balanced budget.